30 Hour OSHA Construction Safety & Health (English)

 |*ALL SESSIONS MANDATORY FOR COURSE COMPLETION|

 Prerequisite: There are no prerequisites for this training course.
-However students must be able to communicate with the instructor in the language that the training is provided in.
+However students must be able to communicate with the instructor in the language that the training is provided in, and have a computer, tablet or phone that we can hear and see you for class participation.

 Audience: This program is more applicable for the construction supervisor, with a more intensified focus on various occupational safety and health hazards.
 The 30-HR OSHA Training is also required for individuals applying as a Site Safety Manager, Site Safety Coordinator, and/or Superintendent based on the applicant’s qualifications.